build-wars/gwmultilaunch/readme.txt

   * Alexander Burn Victim - thank you for testing in vista 64-bit
   * Aciid Bu5t0r - thank you for bringing up the idea of forcefully unlocking gw.dat
   * MithranArkanere - thank you for detailing the registry issue
+  * gergely.nagy - thank you for the idea and sample code to enable a cycling master shortcut

 ==History==

+v0.6b (2009/08/21)
+  * Interface refresh
+  * New feature
+    * master shortcut: single shortcut can be used to launch additional copies

 v0.5 (2009/06/12)
   * Milestone final release. (v1.0 release supporting launching without making copies on wishlist)
   * Fixed registry writing code to write to both CURRENT_USER and LOCAL_MACHINE if paths exist